andrechaumet/my-console-fonts/README.md

 # my-console-fonts
-MyConsoleFonts is a tool designed for generating custom console fonts from input strings.
-It transforms the input string into a sizable console using ASCII characters.
+MyConsoleFonts is a tool for transforming plain string values into a wide range of unique typographical styles.
+It's primarily designed for improving text presentation in terminals and simplifying console logging.
+This versatile tool adds creative flair to your text, making it visually appealing and memorable.

-A brief showcase of how a console output would look as.
+MyConsoleFonts showcase:
 Font "Blackie".
 ````
     █     ▀█▄   ▀█▀ ▀██▀▀█▄   ▀██▀ ▀█▀    ▀██ ▀██▀  ▀█▀     █      ▄█▀▀▀▄█     ▀██▀  ▀██▀ ▀██▀▀▀▀█  ▀██▀▀█▄   ▀██▀▀▀▀█